Hyperflame1296/hypermodv2/readme.md

 - the ability to use the up/down arrow keys to cycle through previous chat messages
 - the ability to send messages & use HyperMod commands in Offline Mode
 - the ability to hide HyperMod commands from other people
+- auto-crown (automatically picking up the crown in a room where it's dropped)
 - more later, hopefully, if i can think of smth to add

 ## Optional Steps